usnistgov/OSCAL/docs/content/documentation/schema/catalog-layer/catalog/_index.md

   - /documentation/schema/catalog-layer/catalog/examples/
 ---

+## Purpose

 The OSCAL catalog model represents the information contained within a [control catalog](../#catalog).
-The catalog model is the sole model in the OSCAL [catalog layer](../).

 OSCAL is designed to support the standardized representation of control definitions from different sources.
 The OSCAL catalog model can be used to express different control catalogs in a standardized way, allowing control information to be easily searched, imported, and exported by applications.

+A *control* is a requirement or guideline intended to reduce  if implemented.
+An OSCAL catalog also allows parameters, control objectives, and assessment methods to be expressed.

+### Concepts

+### Catalog Authors

+Compliance Framework Bodies

+### Catalog Consumers

+Baseline Authors, System Security Plan Authors, Auditors, Authorizing Officials

+## Catalog Organization

+Baseline Authors, System Security Plan Authors, Auditors, Authorizing Officials

 ## Content Examples